ntomlin7/ServerAutomation/README.md

-Server Automation Project that handles the deployment and CI/CD of 3 seperate servers.
+Server Automation Project that handles the deployment and CI/CD of 3 separate servers.
 See PDF for more